 Former Ohio appellate court judge Ray Headen is a trusted advisor, counsellor, and advocate to public and private clients and communities throughout Ohio.
 He solves client issues and problems with the meticulousness of an appellate judge and bond counsel.

 In 2015, Ray served as special counsel to the Ohio Attorney General in the original publishing of the Ohio Economic Development Manual, a highly recognized go-to resource for public and private executives and professionals seeking guidance on using Ohio’s public and private finance and incentive laws to grow jobs, communities, and businesses.
-Former Judge Headen provides vigorous advocacy for clients while in litigation.
-He also provides practical bond counsel to mayors, city councils, law directors, school executives, finance and economic development officials, real estate developers. and small and large businesses in the following areas:
+Former Judge Headen provides practical bond counsel to leaders of governments, including mayors, city councils, law directors, school executives, and finance and economic development officials in the following areas:

 Bonds and Economic Development